D&D Monk 5e Guide

 Published on June 25, 2020, Last modified on June 1st, 2023

-In this post, we will be examining the Monk’s Class Features and how you can optimize your Monk through choosing your Race, Ability Score, Spells, Feats, etc.
+In this post, we will be examining the monk’s class features and how you can optimize your monk through choosing your race, background, ability scores, subclass, and feats.

 - Red isn’t going to contribute to the effectiveness of your character build at all

 - Blue is a great option, you should strongly consider this option for your character

 - Sky Blue is an amazing option.
 If you do not take this option your character would not be optimized

 D&D Beyond can help create your characters by making choices using a step-by-step approach.
 Full customization and control of your character, none of the flipping through hundreds of pages to reference obscure rules.

 D&D 5e Monk Overview